-Figure 26.
 Predicted CO2 (ppm), N2O (ppb), CH4 (ppm); and CCl3F (ppt) mixing ratios for the seven sensitivity runs of the coupled chemistry/climate model.
 Emissions and hence mixing ratios of the chlorofluorocarbon CCl3F are the same in all seven runs.
 See Figure 23 for run nomenclature.

-Figure 27.
-Predicted changes in radiative forcing (exclusive of H_2O) from 1990 levels (W/m2) in the seven sensitivity runs.
-The upper set of curves refers to all gases and aerosols and the lower set to aerosols alone.
+Predicted changes in radiative forcing (exclusive of H2O) from 1990 levels (W/m2) in the seven sensitivity runs.
+The upper panel refers to all gases and aerosols and the lower panel to aerosols alone.
 See Figure 23 for run nomenclature.